Refined Szechuan w/ quiet ambiance. Phenomenal overall quality, great for business lunches. Noodle dishes & braised fish highly praised.

 Important Note

-One customer found the Kung Pao dish to be disappointing, citing a lack of spice and an unpleasant sauce.
+One user found the Kung Pao dish to be disappointing, noting a lack of spice and an unusual sauce.

 Positive"This user suggested Wu Liang Ye for business lunches and provided a Yelp link."